 - The week of Thanksgiving

 If you can experience Disney World holiday events on dates other than these, you'll be in better shape.
 If you can't, fear not!
 You'll definitely still have fun.
 Make sure you're better prepared to handle these crowds, though.
 Here is more required reading if you're headed to the parks during these times:

 - Spending the Holidays at Disney World?
 Top 10 Sanity-Saving Tips

 - Your Disney World at Thanksgiving Survival Guide

 - Guide to New Year's Eve at Disney World

 Disney World Holiday Happenings for 2018

 Decorations at the Parks & Resorts During Disney World Holiday Events

 The resorts, especially the deluxe resorts, get really decorated for Christmas.
 Disney's Grand Floridian, Contemporary, Boardwalk Inn and Beach and Yacht Club all have spectacular, oversized gingerbread displays!
-Each of the trees are also decorated in theme with the resorts.
+Each of the trees is also decorated in theme with the resorts.
 In case you're wondering, 1,050 pounds of honey, 700 pounds of chocolate, 600 pounds of confectioner’s sugar, 35 pounds of spices, 800 pounds of flour, 140 pints of egg whites and 180 pounds of apricot glaze were used to make the grand dame of gingerbread houses last year at Disney's Grand Floridian.
 While there are no gingerbread displays at Disney's Wilderness and Animal Kingdom Lodges, their trees are massive and absolutely spectacular.